rvolz/BicBucStriim/README.md

 * book download for OPDS is only possible when download protection is off
 * no virtual library support
 * only simple custom columns supported, no *composites*
-* e-mailing books needs sendmail
+* e-mailing books needs PHP mail

 Install